Tord Boontje: Biography

-An experiment to place the studio, workshop and retail outlet on one premises led to a move to Shoreditch in East London in 2012.
+An experiment to place the studio, workshop and his first retail outlet on one premises led to a move to Shoreditch in East London in 2012.
 From here the studio launches and makes new experimental collections of products.
 This independent and creative method of working also serves and inspires the still continuing long-term relationships with clients and initiates new ones.